 - Timeline H: We could just repeat the Timeline C scenario, though it's equally possible this leads to Terminator: Genesis

-- Timeline I: After so many timelines, John Conner I is Genre Savvy-he uses his knowledge to warn more people.
+- Timeline I: After so many timelines, John Conner I uses his knowledge to warn more people.
 With Miles Dyson's family trusting him, they work to install protocols and ensure Skynet will never exist(or at the very least, it'll be benevolent).
 He becomes part of an AI ethics committee, and eventually a US Senator.
 This is the timeline of the T2 deleted ending: It may not be the original timeline, but it's still one without Skynet.
 We've earned at least this.

 Predestination Paradoxes existIs because that there was an original timeline, without temporal intervention that saw the rise and fall of Skynet before any time travelers interfered.
 Once temporal interference created multiple parallel realities, the space-time continuum pushed back and continuously sought to realign with the original unaltered timeline as closely as possible.
 Here predestination paradox was not enacted by causal loops requiring time travel to become reality, but rather as a force to resolve paradox by re-establishing a specific end state, intervening differences being irrelevant.